Sustainable Procurement Tools

 Security of materials

-This guidance is concerned with the procurement of products or services from sources that are potentially vulnerable to supply disruption.
+This guidance relates to the procurement of products or services from sources that are potentially vulnerable to supply disruption.
+Relevant SPPN examples are as follows SPPN 9/2020 and SPPN 1/2021

 This guidance may be considered, where relevant, alongside Construction Policy Note (CPN) 1/2023 which draws attention to the publication of a new chapter (chapter 18) within the Client Guide to Construction Projects.
 The guidance provides an overview of the client’s role in planning for sustainability in construction projects, particularly during the project initiation phase.